kswan/search_api_solr/README.txt

   should change this vairable only when no indexes are currently on any Solr servers.

-- search_api_solr_index_prefix_INDEX_ID (default: '')
-  Same as above, but a per-index prefix.
-Use the index's machine name as INDEX_ID in the variable name.
-Per-index prefixing is done before the global prefix is added, so the global prefix will come first in the final name:
-  (GLOBAL_PREFIX)(INDEX_PREFIX)(INDEX_ID)
-  The same rules as above apply for setting the prefix.

 - search_api_solr_http_get_max_length (default: 4000)
   The maximum number of bytes that can be handled as an HTTP GET query when HTTP method is AUTO.
 Typically Solr can handle up to 65355 bytes, but Tomcat